clojure-doc/clojure-doc.github.io/content/md/articles/language/functions.md

 nil.
 The `not-nil?` macro (or function) is not demonstrated in this example and assumed to be implemented elsewhere.

+> Note: pre- and post-conditions produce `AssertionError` exceptions when the fail.
+They are not intended to be caught/handled by code, and should be considered purely a debugging aid, and not for argument validation in production code.

 ## Anonymous Functions